Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Examples

 from which it is obvious that the associated canonical integral is positive and hence non-zero.
 Schnetz, using the method of \cite{BorinskySchnetz}, has computed

-The multiple zeta value $\zeta(3,5) =\sum_{1\leq n_1<n_2}\frac{1}{n_1^3n_2^5}$ is expected to be algebraically independent over the $\Q$-algebra generated by odd zeta values.
+The multiple zeta value $\zeta(3,5) =\sum_{1\leq n_1<n_2}\frac{1}{n_1^3n_2^5}$ is expected to be transcendental over the $\Q$-algebra generated by odd zeta values.
 It would be very interesting to relate this integral, via Stokes' formula and face maps, to the Feynman residue of the complete bipartite graph $K_{3,4}$, as one has the following identity:

-(the Feynman residue for $K_{3,4}$ is called $P_{6,4}$ in \cite{Schnetz}).
-It would also be very interesting to relate these computations to the Borel regulator (\cite{Siegel}).
+(the Feynman residue for $K_{3,4}$ is called $P_{6,4}$ in~\cite{Schnetz}).
+It would be very interesting to interpret this identity by relating it to the Borel regulator~\cite{Siegel}.